What is a post and core and why do you need one?

 Not every tooth with a root canal needs a post, but every tooth with a root canal needs a core!

-A core (without a post) in a tooth with a root canal has an advantage over an ordinary filling in a tooth without a root canal.
-The root canalled tooth has an empty pulp chamber which also may be filled.
-This pulp chamber adds substantial retention to the filling.
-In other words, preparing the repaired tooth for a crown generally leaves a large part of the filling intact inside the tooth making it difficult to dislodge.
+A core (even without a post) in a tooth that has had a root canal has an advantage over an ordinary filling in a tooth without a root canal.
+The now empty pulp chamber adds substantial retention to the filling which means that if the tooth is prepared for a crown, the core will remain fixed inside the tooth and even after a large part of it is removed, it still provides proper retention so that the crown will not break off the tooth along with the filling.
 Teeth that are mostly intact may often be filled without placing a post inside the core for additional retention without much fear that the core will break out later.

 I make the decision of whether or not to place a post in the tooth based on the amount of tooth structure that is left above the gum line.
 If the tooth above the gums is substantially intact with only a small access hole in the top, then a core (filling) without a post is generally sufficient.
 If there is a lot of tooth structure missing due to decay or for any other reason, then I usually place a post in the tooth to make sure that the core will be properly retained after the crown prep has been cut.